rcbops/ansible-swift-private-cloud/README.md

 The following options can be overriden using `-e`:

-* image: Set the glance image to be used.
+* `image`: Set the glance image to be used.
 Default: e0ed4adb-3a00-433e-a0ac-a51f1bc1ea3d (CentOS 6.4)
-* flavor: Set the flavor to be used.
+* `flavor`: Set the flavor to be used.
 Default: 4  (2GB Standard Instance)
-* region: Set the region to operate in.
+* `region`: Set the region to operate in.
 Default: IAD
-* prefix: Set the prefix when naming servers/inventory files.
+* `prefix`: Set the prefix when naming servers/inventory files.
 Default: ""

 Once complete, ensure you can ssh to each instance properly: